ebay managed payments

 Funds Availability

 eBay generally makes the funds available within 2 days of confirming the buyer’s payment.
-After that, you can choose your preferred payout schedule.
-You can also request an on-demand payout if you’re on a weekly, biweekly, or monthly payout schedule.
+After that, you can choose your preferred eBay payout schedule.
+You can also request an on-demand payout if you’re on a weekly, biweekly, or monthly eBay payout schedule.
 It’s important to note that once eBay initiates the payout, your bank may take 1-3 days to make the funds available.

 Integrate eBay with Shopify